-Pitch: From 1995 to 2005, Wiley Studios’ mystery-comedy series Solved! was television’s biggest hit, and launched its cast of child actors—Vivian Locke, Luci Payne, and Benjamin Wright—to superstardom.
+Pitch: From 1995 to 2005, Wiley Studios’ mystery-comedy series Solved! was television’s biggest hit, launching its cast of child actors—Vivian Locke, Luci Payne, and Benjamin Wright—to superstardom.
 Ten years after the series finale, a now “washed-up” thirty-year-old Vivian only wants to escape the legacy of her past, while her former co-star, Luci, now an A-Lister, wants to celebrate it by throwing a reunion party for the whole cast (most of them, anyway).
 The reunion is a perfect blend of nostalgia and alcohol, concluding when Luci announces a tell-all memoir, threatening to expose secrets the trio once swore to take to their graves.
-Vivian causes a scene, and threatens Luci in front of everyone, before disappearing upstairs with Benji.
+Vivian causes a scene and threatens Luci in front of everyone before disappearing upstairs with Benji.

 The next morning, Luci is dead, her memoir is nowhere to be found, and all fingers point to Vivian.
 As news of Luci’s death breaks around the world, and everyone believes they know the truth, Vivian and Benji are swept up in the media frenzy as the primary suspects.
 To clear their names and save their reputations, Vivian begins her own investigation.
 While the police, tabloids, and their former executive producer all want to spin the narrative in one way or another, Vivian uncovers clues dating back nearly twenty years, realizing this mystery began long before Solved! ended.